VisualPredicator: Learning Abstract World Models with Neuro-Symbolic Predicates for Robot Planning: Additional Details about the Online Invention Algorithm

 \subsection{Limitations and Failure Cases}

 A primary limitation of the system is the accuracy and reliability of the VLM in evaluating NSPs.

+In some cases, the system can recover from imperfect predicate evaluation accuracies.
+This is because noisy predicates are not selected during the predicate selection process, and variations of the predicates, with slightly different natural language descriptions, can be proposed in later invention iterations.
+These variations may achieve higher scores, making them more likely to be selected.

+In other cases, they never recover.
 For instance, in the Cover Heavy domain, our initial plan was to assign common materials, such as wood and metal, to blocks to distinguish between light and heavy objects.
 While the predicate proposal VLM successfully suggested appropriate predicates (e.g., \texttt{IsWood(?block)} and \texttt{IsMetal(?block)}), the predicate evaluation VLM was unable to interpret these predicates with sufficient accuracy and consistency to build a useful world model.
 The issue persisted even after switching to white and black blocks to represent heavy and light blocks and was ultimately resolved by using green and red blocks instead.
 Similarly, in the Coffee domain, the predicate \texttt{IsJugFilled(?jug)} is an essential precondition for the \texttt{pour} HLA.
 However, the VLM could not interpret this predicate accurately enough, necessitating that we treat it as a predefined predicate.

-One potential solution could be to integrate proprioception more effectively into the system.
+Potential solutions include: 1) integrating proprioception more effectively into the system; 2) developing ways to accurately assign belief scores over the truth values (e.g., use ``IsJugFilled(?jug)--0.9" to denote ``I believe the jug is filled with coffee with probability 0.9"); Or designing embeddings for ground predicates and observations, and determining the truth values of ground predicates by comparing distances between the corresponding embeddings.

+At the same time, we expect improved accuracy in real-world scenarios compared to simulated domains with poor graphics quality, as there should be less distribution shift relative to the VLMs' training data, and the VLMs have demonstrated very strong performance on simple visual question-answering tasks with natural images \cite{yang2023set}.